Insights on how to build office place that’s accommodating to the needs and wants of the Millennial generation.

 Millennials are ambitious and tech-savvy.
-They have a different working style than previous generations, so it’s important to hire a commercial contractor who can put together a design that understands this.
+They have a different working style than previous generations, so it’s important to hire a commercial contractor who can put together a commercial office design that understands this.
 For instance, their ease with mobile technology enables many of them to work anytime, anywhere and they can be more productive sitting in a communal space than sitting at a desk.
 Your blueprints should include an open floor plan with communal spaces to accommodate the employees that may prefer to work somewhere other than their desk.

 * Less Stress

 Your commercial contractor should set aside a small space in your renovation plans for a quiet, relaxing area.
 A quiet space to de-stress can help encourage employees to relax and can also encourage creativity.
-Giving your employees a place to de-stress could also result in fewer sick days, and higher morale
+Giving your employees a place to de-stress could also result in fewer sick days, and higher morale.

 * Bright & Uplifting

 Your commercial contractor should also incorporate color into their design.
 Bright and bold colors on the walls can bring energy to the office and to your employees.
 If you don’t want to paint an entire room a bright color, consider accent walls.
-Have just one wall painted blue and the other walls painted a more neutral shade.
+Have just one wall painted blue and the other walls painted a more neutral shade or pastel.
 This is a huge trend in offices right now and can be easily incorporated into your office remodeling plans.